We use cookies on this site to enhance your user experience. Do You agree?

 • has at least a doctoral degree;

-• has full public rights;
+• enjoys full public rights;

-• in the period from 22 July 1944 to 31 July 1990 did not work in state security bodies within the meaning of Article 2 of the Act of 18 October 2006 on the disclosure of information on documents of state security bodies from 1944-1990 and the content of such documents (Journal of Laws of 2017, item 2186, as amended), did not serve in such bodies or cooperate with such bodies;
+• in the period from 22 July 1944 to 31 July 1990, did not work in state security bodies within the meaning of Article 2 of the Act of 18 October 2006 on the disclosure of information on documents of the state security bodies from 1944-1990 and the content of such documents (Journal of Laws of 2017, item 2186, as amended), did not serve in such bodies or cooperate with such bodies;

 • holds at least a doctoral degree;